 Sustainable Energy Transitions Initiative

-The Fifth Annual Meeting of the Sustainable Energy Transitions Initiative (SETI)
+The Eighth Annual Meeting of the Sustainable Energy Transitions Initiative (SETI)

 SETI X Global Dispatches Podcast

 SETI has partnered with the Global Dispatches Podcast, hosted by Mark Goldberg, to release a six-episode podcast series!
 Through this mini-series, we will showcase our global network’s energy access research and work achievements.
 We hope to cultivate an actionable dialogue between researchers, policymakers, practitioners, and other stakeholders through story-telling.

 SETI X Women in Environmental Economics for Development Virtual Workshop

 The Sustainable Energy Transitions Initiative (SETI), Women in Environmental Economics for Development (WinEED) Initiative (under the Environment for Development (EfD) Network), and Duke Energy Access Project held a joint virtual workshop on the intersection of energy access and gender on May 12 – 13.
 The virtual workshop brought together over 200 researchers and practitioners, representing 35 countries and nearly a dozen time zones, to discuss energy, gender, and empowerment for two days.
 Check out the workshop webpage for presenter slides, video clips from the workshop, papers and more!
 Key takeaways are to be released soon on the workshop webpage so stay tuned!